fdemian/kalliope/README.md

 # Valid code languages

 A list of valid code languages is exported from the editor.
-To obtain the list do
+To obtain the list use the `` function takes a parameter that indicates wether to use Shiki as a code highlighter or not (if not, it will return a list of languages that Prism can highlight).

 ```
 import { getCodeLanguageOptions } from 'kalliope';